Ladysnake/Spawn-Lanterns/README.md

 ## Lantern conversion

-Soul anterns can be converted into spawn lanterns depending on the ingredient used.
+Soul lanterns can be converted into spawn lanterns depending on the ingredient used.

 ### Soothing Lantern